GNWekesa/WebDevelopmentGroupWork/README.md

 # WebDevelopmentGroupWork
-the task is to :
+done only by Gabriella Wekesa from group 452 the task is to :
 Recreate the above portfolio website as is using HTML and CSS.
 Feel free to use bootstrap library